Rights and Responsibilities

 - The primary purpose of the Code is to promote and protect the values of civility, equity, respect, non-discrimination, and an appreciation of diversity as manifested within the University and to support Members who have experienced, or are experiencing, conduct that violates these fundamental values.

-- The following offences represent the core behaviours the Code wishes to address and are prohibited under this Code:
+- The following articles 30 to 51 represent the core behaviours the Code wishes to address and are prohibited under this Code:

-- all forms of repeated or ongoing unwelcome, vexatious conduct, including but not limited to, sexual harassment, psychological harassment or harassment based on a ground prohibited by law directed towards a Member or a group of Members; and
+- all forms of repeated or ongoing unwelcome, vexatious conduct directed towards a Member or a group of Members; and

-- which may or may not be based upon one of the prohibited grounds specified in the Quebec Charter of Human Rights and Freedoms, that is; race, colour, ethnic or national origin, sex, gender identity, pregnancy, sexual orientation, civil status, age, religion, political convictions, language, social condition, handicap or the use of a means to palliate a handicap; and
+- which may be based upon one of the prohibited grounds specified in the Quebec Charter of Human Rights and Freedoms, that is; race, colour, ethnic or national origin, sex, gender identity, pregnancy, sexual orientation, civil status, age, religion, political convictions, language, social condition, disability or the use of a means to palliate a disability; and

 - Sexual Harassment

-- submission to such conduct is made, whether explicitly or implicitly, a term or condition of the Member’s employment or educational progress; or
+- submission to such conduct is made, whether explicitly or implicitly, a term or condition of the Member’s employment, educational progress or involvement in the University community; or

 - submission to or rejection of such conduct is used as the basis for an employment or academic decision affecting that Member; or